 There are a lot of support groups, advocacy organizations, blogs, social media, and news sources to help you cope with obesity.
 The obesity community is made up of patients, caregivers, health care providers, and associations who offer support and share their knowledge to anyone touched by obesity.
 This page by Overeaters Anonymous lets you to search for online meetings, telephone meetings and local face-to-face meetings.

-Obesity Supplies: Information about financial assistance with obesity supplies and related health care items and services can be found at the Partnership for Prescription Assistance.
+Obesity Supplies: Information about financial assistance with obesity supplies and related health care items and services can be found at the Get Prescription Help (Partnership for Prescription Assistance).

 Do you have a health related question?
 You are welcome to use the Health Sciences Library’s Ask a Librarian service.